What is SBCAST?

 Who lives and works at SBCAST?

 Artists, Scientists and Technologists are resident at SBCAST.
 SBCAST also may appeal to academics, scholars and designers from a range of disciplines.

 How can I live and work at SBCAST?

-Please consider applying by sending your CV and letter of intent!
-Contact: email@example.com
+Please consider applying by sending your Curriculum Vitae and Letter of Intent!
+You can find the Residency form here.

 Where is the rental application form?